whaynes/STCW23/jekyll/_assessments/OICEW-5-1A.md

 <tr><td>

 {% capture behavior %}
-{% do Start, start %} and {% do Test, evaluateinspecttest %} each motor and pump
+{% do start, Start %} and {% do evaluateinspecttest, Test %} each motor and pump
 {% endcapture %}
 {{ behavior | markdownify }}